-We have audited the compliance of the Community Mental Health and Recovery Board, Knox and Licking Counties, Ohio (the Board) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to its major federal program for the year ended December 31, 2000.
-The Board's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to its major federal program is the responsibility of the Board's management.
+We have audited the compliance of the Community Mental Health and Recovery Board, Licking and Knox Counties, Ohio (the Board) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that are applicable to each of its major federal programs for the year ended December 31, 2001.
+The Board's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs are the responsibility of the Board's management.
 Our responsibility is to express an opinion on the Board's compliance based on our audit.